-With the vehicle on the lift, open the bonnet and remove the following items: engine cover, battery and battery carrier (Fig 1), air filter assembly and air filter ducting.
-This gives better access to the top of the gearbox.
-Remove the gear position switch multiplug and gear change cables, there is now better access to remove the upper bellhousing bolts.
+With the vehicle placed on the lift, open the bonnet and remove the following items - engine cover, battery and battery carrier, air filter assembly and air filter ducting, giving better access to the top of the gearbox.
+Remove the gear position switch multiplug and gear change cables (Fig 1), to access and remove the upper bellhousing bolts.
 Remove the hydraulic clutch pipe from the concentric slave cylinder (CSC) connection and if possible, blank the pipe to stop the fluid running out.

-Raise the vehicle lift to gain access to the
+Raise the vehicle lift to gain

-underside and remove the engine undertray.
-Remove the gearbox oil drain plug and allow the oil to drain.
-Lower the vehicle to waist height, remove both front wheels and both front hub nuts, remove the N/S wheel arch liner, this gives access to remove the gearbox earth lead (Fig 2) and unclip the wiring loom.
+access to the underside and remove the engine undertray, this is a good time to remove the gearbox oil drain plug and allow the oil to drain.
+Lower the vehicle to waist height, remove both front wheels and both front hub nuts, remove the N/S wheel arch liner, this now gives access to remove the gearbox earth lead (Fig 2) and unclip the wiring loom.

-Remove or lower the front subframe to give clearance to remove the gearbox, disconnect the anti-roll bar links, bottom ball joints, remove the driveshafts, remove the steering rack to subframe bolts and support the steering rack.
-Remove the engine to subframe pendulum mount, and the starter motor bolts.
-Support the engine, remove the four subframe bolts and lower the front subframe.
+Remove or lower the front

+subframe, to give clearance to remove the gearbox.
+Disconnect the anti-roll bar links, bottom ball joints, remove the driveshafts, remove the steering rack to subframe bolts and support the steering rack.
+Remove the engine to subframe pendulum mount, remove the starter motor bolts, support the engine, remove the four subframe bolts and lower the front subframe.

 With the aid of a ladder, remove the gearbox mounting, accessed from the engine bay.
-Support the gearbox with a transmission jack, remove the lower bell housing bolts, lower the engine and gearbox slightly, and ease the gearbox off the clutch and away from the engine.
-When clear, lower the gearbox and remove from the vehicle.
+Support the gearbox with a transmission jack, remove the lower bell housing bolts, lower the engine and gearbox slightly, ease the gearbox off the clutch and away from the engine.
+When clear, lower the gearbox and remove it from the vehicle.